mebusy/notes/dev_notes/AI_CS188_BNs_Sampling.md

 A way of doing interence really, really fast, any maybe getting the wrong answer.

+And this is different than how we normally approach problems in this class.
+Normally, we have an exact answer.
+And we're gonna to find it.

+Sampling-based methods, which you can run them as quickly as you want.
+But if you don't run them long enough, your answer may not be very accurate.

 <h2 id="1d07814d12178c958e4233501cb0bdc7"></h2>

 ## Sampling

 - Sampling is a lot like repeated simulation
     - Predicting the weather, basketball games, …
+- Why sample?
+    - Learning: get samples from a distribution you don’t know
+    - Inference: getting a sample is faster than computing the right answer (e.g. with variable elimination)
+        - We're going to go to our Bayes net, in which we know all of the probabilities.
+But we're going to sample anyway.
+        - When you sample in a network that you already know, it looks like simulation.
+You walk along the network, and you say, hmm if this happened, let's see what would happen at this variable.
+And you slip some coins.
+And you get a sample out that is a sort of probabilistic simulation.
+        - And in this case, the reason you're getting a sample is not because you don't actually know or are not able to compute the underlying probabilities.
+It's because sampling turns out to be faster than computing the right answer through brute force.

 - Basic idea
     - Draw N samples from a sampling distribution S
+        - and we get to define the sampling distribution.
     - Compute an approximate posterior probability
+        - inside those samples, which are all events that look like outcomes of S, and you're going to compute an approximate posterior probability.
+Whatever query you're trying to answer, you'll compute it over you samples.
     - Show this converges to the true probability P
- - Why sample?
-    - Learning: get samples from a distribution you don’t know
-    - Inference: getting a sample is faster than computing the right answer (e.g. with variable elimination)

 ---

 - Sampling from given distribution
     - Step 1: Get sample *u* from uniform distribution over \[0, 1)
         - E.g. random() in python
     - Step 2: Convert this sample *u* that lies in \[0,1) interval  into an outcome from the distribution that we want a sample from